At a Glance

 8,163 m/26,781 ft

-Difficulty level of Pikey Peak Trek
+Pikey Peak Trek For Beginners

 Your Pikey Peak Trek starts with a thrilling drive from the bustling capital of Kathmandu (1400 m).
 Accompanied by your guide from Hiking Adventure, you will journey out of the city, leaving the urban sprawl behind as you start to drive on the BP Highway.
 This route offers spectacular vistas of terraced hillsides, winding rivers, and distant mountain peaks.
 You will pass through traditional towns like Dhulikhel and Khurkot, observing the daily rhythm of Nepali life.
 The road eventually turns towards the district of Okhaldhunga, becoming more rustic and adventurous with snake-like curves and a bumpy texture.